 - Separate Chairman and CEO.
 Our Governance Principles include well-defined responsibilities, qualifications and selection criteria with respect to the Chairman role.
 The board has appointed Michael I. Roth, an independent director, as Non-Executive Chairman.
-In addition to chairing the Executive and Finance Committees, Mr. Roth is a member of the Audit Committee and attends most of the other board committee meetings as well. - Independent Committees.
+In addition to chairing the board and the Executive Committee, Mr. Roth is a member of the Audit and Finance Committees and attends the meetings of the other two committees on which he is not a member. - Independent Committees.
 The board of directors has determined that all board committees, other than the Executive Committee, should consist entirely of independent directors. - Executive Sessions.
 Our independent directors meet without the CEO or other members of management to discuss issues, including matters concerning management.
 The Non-Executive Chairman presides at these executive sessions. - Majority Voting in Director Elections.
 Our By-laws provide that in uncontested elections, director nominees must be elected by a majority of the votes cast. - Annual Election of Directors.
 Our By-laws provide that our stockholders elect all directors annually. - Stock Holding Requirements.
 Within five years of becoming a director, each board member is expected to accumulate and hold company common stock having a minimum aggregate market value of five times the annual base cash retainer. - No Hedging or Pledging.
 Directors may not pledge or transfer for value Pitney Bowes securities, engage in short-term speculative ("in and out") trading in Pitney Bowes securities, or participate in hedging and other derivative transactions, including short sales, "put" or "call" options, swaps, collars or similar derivative transactions, with respect to Pitney Bowes securities. - Annual Assessments.
 Every year, the full board, as well as each board committee, conducts a self-assessment to evaluate all aspects of the board or board committee, including the members of the board and the board's leadership.
 Each committee as well as the full board reviews and discusses the self-assessments and implements any appropriate action.
-In some years, the board engages a third party advisor for assistance in the self-assessment, as it did in 2016.
-The third-party advisor provides feedback in separate discussions with the full board and the Governance Committee as well as in individual discussions with the Chairman and with the Chair of the Governance Committee.
+In some years, as part of the assessment process, the board also engages a third party advisor to provide feedback in separate discussions with the full board and the Governance Committee as well as in individual discussions with the Chairman and with the Chair of the Governance Committee.